Monday, January 26, 2026

 The marking system should be the following :

 1. 10% Class Assessment ; 2.
 10% Project Work ; 3.
-80% Written Examination (50% Multiple Choice Questions, 25% Brief Answer Questions ; 15% Long Answer Questions, 10% Short Answer Questions within Written Examination)
+80% Written Examination (50% Multiple Choice Questions, 25% Brief Answer Questions ; 15% Long Answer Questions, 10% Short Answer Questions within Written Examination) - Not applicable for subjects mentioned as 'only practical assessment' in Arts & Sports Stream

 Co-Curricular Activities & Holistic Well-being

-Obviously Ethics & Spirituality, Fitness, Sports, Acting, Music, Dance, Arts & Writing, etc would be for every field as an integral part of the curriculum.
+Obviously Ethics, Patriotism & Spirituality, Fitness, Sports, Acting, Music, Dance, Arts & Writing, etc would be for every field as an integral part of the curriculum.
 In every age, for every stream!
 These will be treated as essential refreshment and holistic development components, not optional extras, ensuring students maintain physical health, emotional balance, and creative expression alongside academic pursuits.

 Final Note